secondlevel/Back-propagation/README.md

 ## Training and Testing the XOR classifier Result.

-Before training and testing the results of XOR classifier, you need to config the training parameters through **XOR_classifier_parameters.json** file.
+The first, you need to config the training parameters through **XOR_classifier_parameters.json** file.

-You can use the following instruction to training and testing the XOR classifier.
+Then you can use the following instruction to training and testing the XOR classifier.

 ```python=
 $ python XOR_training_testing.py